No travel experience in Japan is complete without sampling some of Japan’s most popular snacks.

 - Put all the dry ingredients in a food processor and then pulse twice for 3 seconds.

-- Next, add the butter into the food processor, and pulse for 2 or 3 times, until you get a mixture resembling coarse bread crumbs
+- Next, add the butter into the food processor, and pulse 2 or 3 times, until you get a mixture resembling coarse breadcrumbs.

 - Add the milk, and then pulse again.

-- Take the dough from the food processor, and then wrap it using a cling film or saran wrap, and then refrigerate for 30 minutes.
+- Take the dough from the food processor and wrap it using cling film or Saran wrap, and then refrigerate for 30 minutes.

 - Roll the dough until you get a thickness of 5 mm.